ChristianGoueguel/specProc/README.md

 using the Gaussian profile `profile = "Gaussian"`.The Gaussian profile was chosen because we expect to have a relatively large spectral linewidth due to the measurement conditions.
-Moreover, `wG` and `A` are our initial guess and are respectively the Gaussian full width at half maximum (FWHM) and peak area.
+Moreover, `wG` and `A` are our initial guess and are respectively the Gaussian FWHM and peak area.
 There are two ways to limit the wavelength range of data for a given fit.
 You can set the range of data of interest before using the `peakfit` function, or you can use the arguments `wlgth.min` and `wlgth.max` for setting up the wavelength range.
 Note that you can give a value to one or both of the arguments.

 ``` r
 Ba455_fit <- corrected_spec %>%